 #3 Plan Ahead

-Don’t find yourself in the dark with nowhere to stay, planning is key in wild camping.
+Don’t find yourself in the dark with nowhere to stay, planning is key in finding wild motorhome camping sites.
 While we agree a lot of the charm of motorhome travel is the freedom and being able to go wherever you want, make sure to always have options.
 If you know you’re heading to the south of France, look up forests or parks in the area that allow camping, so you know which directions to go.
 You can move around those areas as you please, a night on the hills and then a night by the lake, but just know the guidelines.
 Ensure you’re always safe with where you stop, keeping valuables close and a phone charged in case of emergencies!

 #4 All about Packing

 The key to wild camping is the packing, you need to pack all the appropriate things yet somehow end up with almost no belongings to carry.
 Luckily, wild camping for motorhomes solves a lot of these issues, as you aren’t carrying everything on your back and you have the space to store things.
 But as we know, some motorhomes, like the famed Mazda Bongo, have limited storage space, so it is all about packing smart.
 Bring a good tent, size dependent on how many of you will be sleeping in it.
 You can save space with a compact sleeping bag, or by getting a two person one instead of two individual bags!
 If you check out our blog on camping hacks, you’ll find many more space saving tricks and general tips for camping.
 Tips include removing the derder within the toilet roll so you can flatten it and pack more rolls with less space.
 Also this allows you to put it in a plastic bag and reduce the risk of it getting wet!

 #5 Great Destinations